dbca-wa/wastd/docs/data_curators.rst

 If the data collectors forgot to record a "Site Visit Start", the QA operator has to create a new Survey with start and end time before and after the recorded Encounters (Track or Treat, Fox Sake).

-When a Survey is saved, it finds all Encounters within its start and end time and location (site) and links them to itself.
+When a Survey is saved, it finds all Encounters within its start and end time at the given Site and links them to itself.
 This link can be seen in the Encounters' field "survey".

 Since data collection unavoidably lossy and incomplete due to human error, QA operators (coordinators) have to: